jasonjewik/mangadex2cubari/README.md

    <img src="images/unzip.png">

-3. Go to Chrome's [extension manager](chrome://extensions).
+3. Go to chrome://extensions.
 Click the button titled "Load unpacked" in the upper left corner.
 Select the folder that you unzipped in Step 2.

    <img src="images/load.png">